🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 I really like this breakdown.

-It's like when Bobby Knight broke down the f word.
+It's like when Bobby Knight broke down the F-word.

-And all of its uses.
+I mean it all of its uses.

-I was like, Oh, that's very practical.
+I was like, oh, that's very practical.

 We call men pussies too.

-Which is why can't we call women dicks?
+Which why can't we call women dicks?

 This lady, right?

-He's like, It's actually a cross with an American flag.
+He's like, it's actually a cross with an American flag.

-And she's like, Whatever, with your pocket square and act like you know anything and you're a cop.
+And she's like, whatever, with your pocket square and act like you know anything and you're a cop.

-And he goes, Actually, I'm a dispatcher.
+And he goes, actually, I'm a dispatcher.

-She goes, I don't know, but a cab all day.
+She goes, I don't know, but ACAB all day.

-Do you know what a cab means?
+Do you know what ACAB means?

-I didn't know what a cab means.
+I didn't know what ACAB means.

 Is it a wine?